 There's no need to dip into mythology, folklore or legends, the best Irish love stories come straight from real life.

-The likes of Romeo and Juliet and Heathcliff and Kathy in Wuthering Heights may be regarded by many as some of the most romantic tales of all time but in Ireland, we don't have to look to literature, fiction, mythology, folklore or legend to find some of our best Irish love stories.
+In Ireland, we don't have to look to literature, fiction, mythology, folklore or legend for our best Irish love stories.

 Charles Parnell had the world at his feet in the 1880's.
 A hero in Ireland on the verge of delivering Home Rule when he fell hard for Kitty O'Shea, the wife of a fellow member of parliament.
 Though Parnell was not married, Kitty's husband vowed revenge and divorce, and Parnell fell from power and died a broken man after a huge campaign of vilification against him.